ruthpolly/Gluten-Free-Goodies/README.md

 Github - To save and store the files for the website.

-Bootstrap Version 4.6 - The framework for the website.
-Code for the navigation bar, carousel, cards and form were used and modified.
-Additional CSS styling was also implemented in style.css.

 Google Fonts - To import the fonts used on the website.

 Font Awesome - For the iconography on the website.